wowthemesnet/mediumish-theme-jekyll/_posts/2019-11-04-EmpathyWeek.md

 image : assets/images/*.jpg
 ---

-This week is a beginning of case study, where I will interview people and also give them a probing kit.
-Lets start with the basics.
+This week is the beginning of the case study, where I will interview people and also give them a probing kit.
+Let's start with the basics.

 What is Empathy?

-In order to do justice in explaining this I created a audio only story to share my understanding.
+To do justice in explaining this I created an audio-only story to share my understanding.

 [empathyvssympathy.m4a](../assets/audio/empathyvssympathy.m4a)

-Last week I listed down people I will be interviewing and I called them up yesterday and fixed time with them.
+Last week I listed down people I will be interviewing and I called them up yesterday and fixed a time with them.

-The Primary goal for this week is interview 5 people and document the interview as well.
-In case you have missed my previous post this activity is done as a part of case study.
-Case study is part of IDF design thinking curriculum.
+The primary goal for this week is to interview 5 people and document the interview as well.
+In case you have missed my previous post this activity is done as a part of the case study.
+The case study is part of the IDF design thinking curriculum.

-**Case Study Topic :**  **Create a smartphone app which will help people improve their fitness.**
+**Case Study Topic:**  **Create a smartphone app which will help people improve their fitness.**

-**Target Group :** Your target group is people who *want* to exercise more, but who—for various reasons—don’t get around to it.
+**Target Group:** Your target group is people who *want* to exercise more, but who—for various reasons—don’t get around to it.

 Here is the guidance I received from IDF to conduct the interview: